 Incentives have long been revered in the corporate world as a way to build loyalty as well as productivity among clients.
 While this is nothing new to you, the increasing interest in creating entire incentive programs with various levels of rewards is changing the way companies do business.
 Some of the most popular incentives carry with it a world of culture, excitement, and unlimited opportunities.

 11. Incentive Travel

-Nothing has grown among the incentive concept more than the idea of travel based rewards.
+Nothing has grown among the sales incentive concept more than the idea of travel based rewards.
 Incentive travel gives employees a chance to experience destinations they might otherwise have not seen if left to their own planning.
 It also takes out the headache of booking and paying for complete trips that can break a budget under normal conditions.